APRILIA RACING S.R.L.

 - verifies the level of compliance of subsidiaries with anti-money laundering measures and controls;

-- adopts adequate information programs for staff deemed to be exposed to the risk of money laundering and self-laundering.
+- adopts adequate information programmes for personnel considered to be exposed to the risk of money laundering.

 All employees are required to comply with Company procedures for the correct use of assigned information technology equipment.
 Employees must comply with the physical/logical security configurations adopted by the Company, in particular for activities which: